zichenpx/capstone/README.md

 The application has two types of roles:

 - Agency:
-  - Agency
-    - can only view the list of artist and movies and can view complete information for any actor or movie
+  - can view the list of artist and movies and can view complete information for any actor or movie
   - can also create an actor and movie and also modify respective information
   - can also delete an actor or a movie
   - has `get:movies, get:movies-detail, post:movie, patch:movie, delete:movie, get:actors, get:actors-detail, post:actor, patch:actor, delete:actor` permissions
 - User
   - can only view the list of artist and movies and can view complete information for any actor or movie
   - has `get:movies, get:movies-detail, get:actors, get:actors-detail` permissions
-- User:
-  - Agency
-    - Can view actors and movies
-    - Add or delete an actor from the database
-    - Modify actors or movies
-  - User
-    - Can view actors and movies

 ### 4.2.
 Error Handling